Zénith de Strasbourg

-Zénith de Strasbourg is an indoor sporting arena and concert hall that is located in the city of Eckbolsheim, Bas-Rhin, in eastern France.
+Zénith de Strasbourg is an indoor sporting arena and concert hall that is located in the city of Eckbolsheim, Bas-Rhin, next to Strasbourg in eastern France.

+Many international artists performed at the venue, as Beyoncé, Justin Bieber and Lady Gaga.

 Design

 It was designed, in the Postmodern Expressionist style, by Italian architect Massimiliano Fuksas.

 Venue

 The Zénith de Strasbourg arena has a capacity of 12,079.
 Thus, making it the biggest Zénith in France.
 It opened in 2008, one of the Le Zénith series of similar venues throughout France.